ananyeet/calculator-app/README.md

     <img src="img/addOnClick.png" width=300>
 </p>

 **Warning**: The division button's listener is not as easy!
-You can't use `int` to store the result of the division.
+You can't use `int`s for division.
 What data type can you use?

 ## 4. Run your app!